 - 2 tablespoons tomato paste

-- Add enough water to tomatoes to make 3-1/2 cups.
-Stir tomato mixture, tomato paste and Italian Herb seasoning into the pot on the stove.
-Bring to a boil, then lower the heat to minimum.
-Simmer, uncovered, for about 30 minutes.
+- Add enough water to tomatoes to make 3 ½ cups.
+Stir tomato mixture, tomato paste, Italian Herb seasoning, sugar, salt and pepper into the pot on the stove.
+Bring to a boil, then lower the heat to medium low heat.
+Simmer, uncovered, for 30 minutes.

-- Top each serving with a dollop of yogurt.
+- Top each serving with a dollop of plain Greek yogurt or sour cream, if desired.
 Float herb croutons on soup or serve on the side.